Cape Girardeau, Jackson, Scott City chambers news

 n

+The Jackson chamber will hold its monthly Business Breakfast at 7:30 a.m.
+Friday, May 19, at Jackson Civic Center, 381 E. Deerwood Drive, featuring Reed's Metals as sponsor.

-Scott City Area Chamber of Commerce will hold its monthly coffee at 7:15 a.m.
-Thursday, Aug.
-17, at Front Porch Rental Hall, 1408 Main St. Program is from Scott City School District.
-Cape Area Medical Clinic is sponsor.
+Scott City Area Chamber of Commerce holds its monthly coffee at 7:15 a.m.
+Thursday, May 18, at Front Porch Rental Hall, 1408 Main St.

 Do you want more business news?
 Check out B Magazine, and the B Magazine email newsletter.
 Go to www.semissourian.com/newsletters to find out more.